 It's not possible to limit how many historical versions of a file SpiderOak ONE keeps or to stop saving them entirely.
+This is intentional.
 Historical versions are a critical part of the backup process: If your file is accidentally damaged, you still have the older correct version safely backed up.
 That being said, you can delete them whenever you feel that you have collected too many.

 In the Manage tab of the ONE application on your computer, you will see all of the files you have uploaded to your account.
 Files which have historical versions will be followed by a number in parentheses which indicates how many historical versions ONE has saved.
 They will look something like: